Dynamical symmetries of the Calogero-Coulomb model: structure of the Calogero--Coulomb wave functions

 The energy is given by Eq.~\eqref{En}, and the principal quantum number is defined in Eq.~\eqref{n}.
 The radial quantum number appears as the second quantum number of the solution \eqref{psik'sym}: $n_r=k=k_2$.
 Substituting the orbital quantum number \eqref{lsym} into Eq.~\eqref{n}, we arrive at the principal quantum number in the symmetric representation,

 Symmetrization projects the operators onto their permutation-invariant counterparts.
-Consequently, the entire algebra reduces to the permutation-invariant sector, known in the mathematical literature as the spherical subalgebra of the rational Cherednik algebra \cite{etingof}.
+Consequently, the rational Cherednik algebra reduces to the permuta\-ti\-on-invariant sector, commonly referred to in the mathematical literature as its spherical subalgebra \cite{etingof}.